 Swing Trading is a style of trading that attempts to capture gains in a stock (or any financial instrument) over a period of a few days to several weeks.
 Swing traders primarily use technical analysis to look for trading opportunities.

 One of the best sites available to screen for stocks is FINVIZ.
 Yahoo used to be my go-to, but they became nothing but ads that bog down and lock up my browser.

 For my standard go-to swing trades, I run screens in Finviz for Mega Cap Companies and Large Cap Companies.
 If you hover over the stock link it will show a preview of the stock’s chart.
 This makes it quick and easy to choose stocks patterns that look promising, to me, for swing trades.
 I choose stocks that show wide swing patterns over a few days or weeks.
 I write these stocks down then add them into a list within my charting software.

 I filter to trade stock options on stocks that are over $100 and are well known companies that are on everybody’s radar.
 Stocks that trade high volume, and of course the charts pattern has to have good low to high swing movement.
 You will see the setting on Finviz.

 – Primary Chart Intervals –

-The primary chart intervals I use is 4 hours, 1 day, and 1 week.
-The time frames must all be in agreement with the trend of the stock’s price action.
+The primary chart intervals I typically use are 4 hours, 1 day, and 1 week time frames.
+I like these time frames to all be in agreement with the trend of the stock’s price action.
 I use a charting program and technical analysis to help me with my trading decisions.